 Q1.
-Fill the gaps to complete the table.
+Fill in ssthe gaps to complete the table.
 Don't look back in your Workbook!

 Informational texts Argumentative texts

-Purpose To To express a point of view, to
+Purpose То To express a point of view, to

 Neutral Positive or negative

-Language Use words with clear denotations or meanings () Impersonal, unbiased language Use words with positive or negative May be personal and even biased
+Language Use words with clear denotations or meanings (Use words with positive or negative

+Impersonal, unbiased language May be personal and even biased